 Maison Polanka Hotel Hotel Montra Nivesha Siddharta Boutique Hotel

 Day 09: Siem Reap – Beng Mealea – Banteay Srei

-After the visit, we will drive back to Siem Reap town.
-On the way, we will stop at a local community to interact with the villagers and learn about the way of life.
-Our guide will help you to better understand the local culture.
-Here you also witness the process of making Cambodia traditional rice paper and taste Palm Wine and Palm Sugar, which are specialty produce in Siem Reap.
+Following the visit, we will drive back to your hotel in Siem Reap.
+On the way, we will stop at a local community to visit the local villagers and learn about their way of life.
+Here you also witness the process of making Cambodia traditional rice paper and taste palm wine and palm sugar, which are specialty produces in Siem Reap.